In Short

-A lease for a childcare centre is usually a long term commercial property lease between a landlord and tenant.
-It is important to familiarise yourself with the steps involved in finding and negotiating a lease for your childcare centre.
-This article will set out seven tips regarding your rights and obligations as a tenant, as well as how to safeguard your interests.
+A childcare centre lease is usually a long-term commercial property lease between a landlord and tenant.
+It is essential to familiarise yourself with the steps involved in finding and negotiating a lease for your childcare centre.
+This article will provide seven tips regarding your rights and obligations as a tenant and how to safeguard your interests.

 1. Ensure Your Needs Are Met